Course title : NEW TECHNOLOGIES IN INFORMATION AND COMMUNICATION (NTIC)

 Emphasis is put upon E-commerce and Information Systems.
 The central role of databases and dynamic pages in E-commerce is stressed.

-By the end of the course the students understand better what is Internet, have a better knowledge of the nature and foreseeable development of E-commerce and a better grasp of the major societal role the Net will play in the near future.
-They are prepared to manage E-commerce projects and become actors in E-business.
+By the end of the course the students will understand better what is Internet, have a better knowledge of the nature and foreseeable development of E-commerce and a better grasp of the major societal role the Net will play in the near future.
+They will be prepared to manage E-commerce projects and become actors in E-business.

 Plan of lectures :